 You can purchase fresh toffee to use in this recipe if you don’t want to make your own.
-Just be certain to chop the toffee down to bite size pieces or pulse grind in a food processor before adding to the cookie dough.
+Just be certain to chop the toffee down to bite-size pieces or pulse grind in a food processor before adding to the cookie dough.

 To portion the cookie dough, I use a 1.5oz heavy duty cookie scoop.
 I form the dough with my hands and use the scoop as a guide to size and shape.
 This is the easiest way to get a consistent cookie size.

-To freeze, form the cookies into rounds and place on non stick parchment paper or a Silpat and place in the freezer without the cookies touching one another.
+To freeze, form the cookies into rounds and place on nonstick parchment paper or a Silpat and place in the freezer without the cookies touching one another.
 Once the cookies are frozen solid, store them in an airtight freezer container like Ziplock freezer bags.
 Remember to push as much air out of the package as you can before sealing.
 Properly frozen cookie dough will keep for 3-9 months.
 (Good luck keeping them that long!)

 Drink pairings: Hot cup of your favorite tea or coffee.
-Alternatively, enjoy a tall ice-cold glass of fresh milk.
+Alternatively, enjoy a tall, ice-cold glass of fresh milk.

 - Mix the dough using the paddle attachment in a stand mixer.
 Mix the dough until it just comes together and stop!
 Avoid over mixing the dough as it will make the cookies tougher.

 - Make the cookie dough and let rest 24-72hrs in the refrigerator tightly wrapped to keep from taking on any flavors of the fridge.
-Resting the dough for 24 hrs will not only allow the dough to distribute the moisture more thoroughly, but it will loosen the gluten in the flour to make the cookies more chewy.
+Resting the dough for 24 hrs will not only allow the dough to distribute the moisture more thoroughly, but it will loosen the gluten in the flour to make the cookies chewier.

-- Use a combination of bread and cake flour instead of all purpose flour.
-All purpose flour works, but not as well.
+- Use a combination of bread and cake flour instead of all-purpose flour.
+All-purpose flour works, but not as well.
 This will give the cookies a crisp edge while the center remains chewy.

 - Once you’ve mastered this recipe, make enough to freeze a batch.
 Properly frozen and sealed cookie dough will remain fresh for up to 9 months.

 - Depending on how many you wish to make at one time, you will need multiple sheet pans and parchment paper/Silpats.
 Typically a standard 1/2 sheet pan can bake 6 cookies at a time.
-On the day I made mine, I put one in the oven while I was forming and placing the next batch.
+On the day I made mine, I put one in the oven while forming and placing the next batch.
 This worked great since I had one pan in the oven and one getting ready to put in the oven.